michaelsanford/bittray/README.md

 This version supports [Bitbucket REST API v1.0](https://docs.atlassian.com/bitbucket-server/rest/4.10.1/bitbucket-rest.html).

+It's tested to work up to Atlassian Bitbucket v5.16.3.

 I do plan to update it to API 2, once I have a need.
 Non-breaking PRs to that end are welcome (but please file an issue).

 # Details and Use